pizzawarrior/Node-CSV-Reader/README.md

 ### Frontend:
 * React: for dynamically handling the UI, and providing a great foundation to scale from
 * Axios: for sending async HTTP requests to the REST API endpoints
-* react-table: for facilitting the quick build of a table that cleanly integrates sorting
+* React-table: for facilitting the quick build of a table that cleanly integrates sorting

 ## Project Architecture
 ![Appliction Architecture](https://github.com/pizzawarrior/CSV-Reader/assets/94874182/9f17f21e-0f8b-41d5-bc0a-1baa98589e85)